-I think it would be fair to call the team here at Graphical Networks experts in diagrams.
+I think it would be fair to call the team experts in diagrams.
 Afterall, we make netTerrain — IT mapping/documentation software for networks (Logical) and data centers (DCIM) with an add-on module for fiber plants (OSP).
 One of the most frequently asked questions we get is, ‘hey, what’s the difference between your Logical and Data Center Infrastructure Management (DCIM) products?

-The biggest difference between DCIM and Logical is that our DCIM product includes rack diagrams.
+The biggest difference between DCIM and Logical is that netTerrain DCIM includes rack diagrams.

 What’s a Rack Diagram?

-In a nutshell, a rack diagram (aka diagrams that show rack elevations) is a visual representation of your IT equipment inside a network/server racks or cabinets.
-With rack diagrams, you visually depict all the equipment within a rack.
+In a nutshell, a rack diagram (aka visual layouts show detailed rack elevations) is a graphical representation of your network’s rack or cabinets.
+You can see all the equipment within a rack, including adding a rack unit that indicate the space each piece of equipment occupies as you expand.

 They help you track and manage a rack’s capacity in terms of its space, power, and weight availability.
-Organizations use these to help manage servers, other equipment inside the rack, and track the cabling both inside and outside the rack(s).
-Data center floor plan diagrams can show you multiple racks at once — and then you can zoom in for a closer look.
-You can read more about what rack diagrams are here.
+Organizations use these to help manage servers, other equipment within the rack – and track the cabling both inside and outside the rack(s).
+They also make it easy to see rack availability so you can control use of space and resources.
+Floorplan diagrams can show you multiple racks at once — and then you can zoom in for more detail.
+Read more about what rack diagrams are here.

 What’s a ‘Server Rack Diagram’?

-Servers are the main pieces of equipment in a rack, but for organizations documenting its network infrastructure, there are other IT equipment that should be included in rack diagrams, such as switches, routers, and patch panels.
+Servers are the main pieces of equipment in a rack, but for organizations documenting infrastructure, there’s more equipment that should be included in server diagrams, like switches, routers, and patch panels.

 • Switches are devices in a computer network that connects other devices together.